 You must complete Part 1, numbers 1 to 9 of the NT WorkSafe approved claim form and submit the form to your employer.
-If the claim is for lost time, a ‘statement of fitness for work - first certificate’ completed by your treating medical practitioner must be attached.
-If this 'statement of fitness for work' is not attached, the claim is not valid.
+If the claim is for lost time, a medical certificate of capacity completed by your treating medical practitioner must be attached.
+If this medical certificate of capacity is not attached, the claim is not valid.

-If the claim is for medical expenses only, the approved ‘statement of fitness for work - first certificate’ is not required.
+If the claim is for medical expenses only, the approved medical certificate of capacity is not required.